 If I’m feeling down I dress up.
 I always take care of myself including working out which is a confidence booster for anyone.

-Just make sure no matter what, you remember to love yourself firstposted about 5 years ago
+Just make sure no matter what, you remember to love yourself firstposted over 5 years ago

-agree. if you feel good about yourself then that should be a good start already.posted over 4 years ago
+agree. if you feel good about yourself then that should be a good start already.posted almost 5 years ago

-if you look yourself in the mirror and you like what you see then you are ready to go out and stay confident!posted over 4 years ago
+if you look yourself in the mirror and you like what you see then you are ready to go out and stay confident!posted almost 5 years ago